karthik-426/studentdatabasemanagement/README.md

 # Student Database Management System
-This is a simple student database management system developed for a project
+A simple DBMS with tkinter developed by me for a project.
+This repository includes Exe file and codes